mini-kep/intro/testing_guidelines/README.md

 9. concentrate around practical risks in program execution, not fantasy situations
 10. include just a few integration, end-to-end tests
 11. fail early and near to where problem is
-12. are assembled by testcase class for every single class in code under test
+12. assembled by testcases (one testclass class for every single class in code under test)

 Learning
 --------